DPCN-US/www/content/about/design-philosophy.md

 <!--more-->

 Most ham DMR networks discourage the use of private calling.
-Reasons vary but range from adhering to social norms to accommodating technical limitations.
-For example, on some DMR networks, private calling will tie up *all* linked repeaters in the system, even though both parties may be on the same repeater.
+Reasons vary but range from social norms to technical limitations.
+For example, on some DMR networks, private calls tie up *all* linked repeaters in the system, even though both parties may be on the same repeater.

 Whatever your individual use case for private calling, it is a legitimate form of communication and perfectly legal on ham radio.
 DPCN allows and encourages the use of private calling on its systems.